Prior to DeathShow Table of Contents

 You may find it easier to compare funeral options and expenses in advance, so that when the time comes you've done your research and have one less thing to think about.
 Obviously, this is not something you need to discuss with your loved one unless you both feel comfortable doing so (see Funerals).

 Consider Obtaining Power of Attorney

 Having power of attorney gives you the legal authority to act for the estate owner.
 While any power of attorney will become void once the estate owner dies, you may find it helpful to have this authority in the final stages, when your executor powers have not yet kicked in, but decisions need to be made and actions taken.

-Although not strictly related to the official executor role, a person asked to serve as an executor often ends up helping the estate owner in various ways towards the end of life.
+Although not strictly related to the official executor role, a person who has been named executor often ends up helping the estate owner in various ways towards the end of life, whether simply helping out around the house or helping to find a good nursing home.
 My Caring Plan offers a variety of resources in this regard, covering everything from assisted living to hospice.
-When considering a transition from home-living to an assisted living facility, independent living, or memory care, Mom's House can provide a free consultation with a senior living professional.

 Say Your Goodbyes